DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Related Work

 Such \new{sequential estimation} approaches are inherently slow as optical flow estimation at each pyramid level or recurrence step is dependent on the results in the previous one.
-In contrast, we build cost volumes with different dilation factors to effectively capture small and large displacements simultaneously.
-Consequently, our approach does not need the sequential estimation strategy, leading to a fast optical flow model during inference.
+In contrast, Unlike these coarse-to-fine or recurrence-based approaches, we build cost volumes with different dilation factors to effectively capture small and large displacements simultaneously.
+Consequently, our approach does not need the sequential estimation strategy.

-\new{To translate a cost volume to optical flow estimation, existing approaches mainly rely on two types of models.
-For each location in the first image, a cost volume captures the similarity of all possible correspondences in both horizontal and vertical directions.
-It is therefore natural to apply 4D convolutions to process a cost volume.
-Due to lack of support in current libraries, however, 4D convolutions are not efficient.
-Instead, a separable 4D convolution is proposed in~\cite{yang2019volumetric}, which is converted into two successive 3D convolutions.
-Another widely used variant is to \emph{flatten} a cost volume along the neighborhood width and height directions~\cite{sun2018pwc,Hui_2018_CVPR} so that 2D convolutions can be used. {In recent work~\cite{wang2020displacement}, 2D convolutions are independently applied to each sampled displacement in the cost volume for displacement-invariant cost learning (DICL).}}

-\new{But none of these approaches are suitable to build an accurate and compact optical flow model with low GPU memory consumption.
-First of all, in analogy to the problems of flattening convolutional feature maps into feature vectors, 2D convolutions with flattening need more parameters in the network and ignore spatial structure in the cost volume.
-Instead, our approach partially preserves the structure of the cost volume, leading to better accuracy.
-Second, compared to our 3D convolution model, 2D convolutions with DICL~\cite{wang2020displacement} consume more GPU memory, as they need to process each sampled displacement independently.
-Finally, separable 4D convolutions have twice more layers than 3D plain ones and thus need much more GPU memory as well.}

 There are other approaches, whose efforts are complementary to ours.
 A set of improvements about model training protocols, including the data sampling process, model regularization, and data augmentation, are presented in ScopeFlow~\cite{Bar-Haim20scope}.
 A learnable cost volume is proposed in~\cite{xiao20learnable}, which considers the effectiveness of different feature channels by assigning different weights to different channels.
+Sun~\etal propose to learn to generate training data to train optical flow models~\cite{sun2021autoflow}.
+Depth learned using a monocular depth estimation model is used to generate optical flow with a virtual camera in~\cite{aleotti2021learning}.
+Detail-preserving residual feature pyramid modules are proposed in, which retains important details in the feature maps to better compute the cost volume~\cite{long2022detail}.
+Self-supervised consistency loss are proposed in~\cite{jeong2022imposing} to improve an optical flow model's accuracy.

 \new{Using dilations in cost volumes is not completely new.
 FlowNetC~\cite{Dosovitskiy:2015Flownet} only uses a single dilation factor of 2, which does not fully exploit the potential of using dilations to capture large displacements.
 In Devon~\cite{lu2020devon}, dilated cost volumes are used as a replacement for the warping modules in a sequential coarse-to-fine estimation model. {By sharp contrast to FlowNetC~\cite{Dosovitskiy:2015Flownet}, we use multiple dilation factors to better capture small and large displacements.
 Additionally, unlike Devon~\cite{lu2020devon}, we use dilated cost volumes as an alternative for the sequential estimation strategy to compute optical flow.
 Moreover, our model achieves significantly better accuracy than both FlowNetC~\cite{Dosovitskiy:2015Flownet} and Devon~\cite{lu2020devon}.}}